insegna

 An example of legends for Updated Italian Keyboard.

-Divergences between legends of traditional Italian keyboard and character map of Updated Italian Keyboard
+Divergences between legends of standard Italian keyboard and character map of Updated Italian Keyboard

-Place the mouse over the image to display the traditional keyboard.
+Place the mouse over the image to display the standard Italian keyboard.

 Place the mouse outside the image to display the Updated Italian Keyboard.

 Note that in the Updated Italian Keyboard the uppercase accented vowels are typed as simply as any other uppercase character, by just adding the Shift modifier to the lowercase character.
-For this purpose, some characters have been moved with respect to the traditional Italian keyboard.
-They are:
+In order for this to be possible some characters are repositioned with respect to the standard Italian keyboard:

-• e acute ( é ) has been moved from 2nd position of the è key, to 1st position of the < (less than) key
+• e with acute ( é ) has been moved from 2nd position of the è key to 1st position of the < (less than) key

-• less than and greater than ( < > ) have been moved to 3rd position of the z and x keys
+• less than and greater than ( < > ) have been moved to 3rd and 4th positions of the same key

-• degree ( ° ) has been moved from 2nd position of the à key to 4th position of the ò key
+• degree ( ° ) has been moved from 2nd to 4th positions of the à key

 • circumflex ( ^ ) has been moved from 2nd to 3rd position of the ì key